Connect with us

 Reddit AMA recap: Medicaid expansion in Mississippi with Senior Political Reporter Geoff Pender

-Mississippi's growing health crisis threatens to close at least a dozen hospitals across the and puts Mississippi in the lead nationally for rates of uninsured people.
+Mississippi's growing health crisis threatens to close at least a dozen hospitals across the state and puts Mississippi in the lead nationally for rates of uninsured people.

 READ MORE: ‘What’s your plan, watch Rome burn?’: Politicians continue to reject solution to growing hospital crisis